dog-god-rus/Factorio-True-Nukes_Continued/README.md

 Ported to 2.0 by Daimonfire

+All credit goes to the original creator of this mod, BicycleEater

+I AM AWARE THAT THE RESEARCH SYSTEM USING THE TESTING FACILITIES DOES NOT WORK RIGHT NOW

+# Original Description

 The Factorio in-built atomic weapons are tiny, and don't really model the destructive side-effects of the blast.
 Sure, the explosions blast out in a ring, but then they just stop.
 What about the fire, the blast wave crashing across the world.
 It just won't do!

 And thus I present to you, True-Nukes!!!